Titles and Roles

 Laura Finzi, PhD, is Professor in the Department of Physics of Emory College of Arts & Sciences.

-Dr. Finzi is a member of the Cancer Genetics and Epigenetics research program at Winship Cancer Institute.
+Dr. Finzi is a member of the Cell and Molecular Biology Research Program at Winship Cancer Institute.

 Dr. Finzi earned her PhD in Chemistry from University of New Mexico in Albuquerque, New Mexico.

 Dr. Finzi's laboratory investigates the molecular mechanisms of transcriptional regulation using single-molecule techniques, such as the tethered particle motion technique, magnetic tweezers and atomic force microscopy in collaboration with David Dunlap, PhD at Emory University.
 In particular, their current projects include the study of:

 (i) Epigenetic switches based on the dynamic conformational changes induced in DNA by regulatory proteins which bind to multiple specific sites and facilitate cooperative interactions.
 To understand the mechanism at the basis of these switches, it is essential to characterize the nature of the different possible nucleoprotein complexes, as well as the kinetics and thermodynamics of complex formation and breakdown.